-- Cable TV or satellite dishes
+- Cable TV or satellite dishes.

-- Garden fences and gates
+- Garden fences and gates.

-- Garden Sheds, decking or patios
+- Garden Sheds, decking or patios.

-- Fit laminate or wooden flooring
+- · Fit laminate or wooden flooring.

-- Central heating systems.

-- Kitchens or any other major works
+- Altering Kitchens units.

-- Showers
+- Showers.

-- Cat flaps
+- Cat flaps.

-- Tumble dryer vents
+- Tumble dryer vents.

 - Gas, electrical or plumbing installations.

+- Etc.

-Please complete the online Permissions Form HERE and or contact our Customer Service team.
+Please complete the online Permissions Form HERE or contact our Customer Service Team.

-We will not say no unless we have a good reason.
+We will not say no to an alteration without good reason.
 If we agree, you will be responsible for any future repairs to those alterations and the permission may be granted with certain conditions to be adhered to.
-Alterations will inspected by one of Asset Management Team to ensure the work is carried out to a good standard and any conditions of permission are met.
+Alterations will be inspected by one of Asset Management Team to ensure the work is carried out to a good standard and any conditions of permission are met.

-Some tenants are entitled to compensation at the end of their tenancy for improving their home.
-This depends on the type of improvement and other criteria such as having the correct permission granted.
-If you have carried out alterations without permission you may be asked to remove the alteration and return your home to its previous condition.
+You may be entitled to compensation at the end of their tenancy for improving their home.
+This depends on: time since the alteration was carried out, the type of improvement and other criteria such as having permission for the alteration.
+If you have carried out alterations without permission, you may be asked to remove the alteration and return your home to its previous condition.

 Any major alterations will need to meet statutory consents, such as a building warrant.